 Orvis | Pro Wading Jacket | Suntec® soft-shell with insulation |

-- AFTCO: Integrated bootfoot design for icy water; durable outer shell.
+- AFTCO: Bootfoot design for frigid waters with a resilient outer shell.

 4.4 Wet & Monsoon-Prone: Gill, Simms, Patagonia